 What is the Relationship and Difference between Data Scientists and Data Engineers?

-Much has been written about the relationships between these two roles, so we’ll be brief.
 In the past, companies thought that they could get away with having Data Scientists do the role of Data Engineers.
 This is what has caused much of the “unicorn effect” and shortage in Data Scientist recruitment.

 Some Data Scientists also sold themselves as being able to do a Data Engineer’s job.
 Many fell short – see the image to the right courtesy of O’Reilly.com.